MichaelMoyles/goldMedalPracticeProject/README.md

 # Gold Medal Metrics Challenge Project

 ### Overview
-In this project, you will use Spring Data JPA to power an Olympics analytics web app.
+This project, uses Spring Data JPA to power an Olympics analytics web app.

 ### Testing
-You can use cURL to manually test your API endpoints.

-Here are some example cURL requests and responses.
+The API endpoints can be tested manually with cURL.

 #### Get countries, sorted by name in ascending order